nasermirzaei89/nasermirzaei89.github.io/_posts/2021-04-02-why-stackoverflow-reputation-is-bullshit-and-why-its-not.md

 First one is, nobody checks your reputation related to which technology that you use.
 The second one (the more critical one) is that if you ask or answer a question that is more advanced than common problems, you will earn less reputation than asking or answering a common problem.
 Because there are fewer people that face that problem.

 We have this problem in other services like GitHub for stars.
-Most times if you write a JS library it would earn more stars than a Golang library, because JS has more developers and also JS developers are more addicted to use libraries for trivial works. :D
+Most times if you write a JS library it would earn more stars than a Golang library, because JS has more developers and also JS developers are more addicted to use libraries for trivial works. 😁

-Also some services like HackerRank have scoring mechanisms for developers based on the code in their repositories, and it leads to this problem if you use them for reviewing a developer’s abilities.
+Also, some services like HackerRank have scoring mechanisms for developers based on the code in their repositories, and it leads to this problem if you use them for reviewing a developer's abilities.
 Of course, I know most times these are gamification tricks to tempt them to make their profiles more complete or be more active on their services.

-It would be good to mention "Goodhart’s Law" which is somehow related to this article.
+It would be good to mention "Goodhart's Law" which is somehow related to this article.
 When these metrics become measurements, developers try to focus on improving their rank in these services.

 > There are some services like [gimhub.com](https://gimhub.com) that you can buy GitHub Stars!!!